 In her spare time Iskra plays violin, viola and accordion, goes bushwalking and enjoys travelling.

-Louise Baldwin, Bachelor of Science (Molecular and Cell Biology and Microbiology) student, 2016.
+Louise Baldwin, Bachelor of Science (Molecular and Cell Biology and Microbiology) Student Intern (2016).

-Louise hails from Port Macquarie, NSW, and joined the Ferrari lab on a research scholarship in the latter half of 2016 for a research internship.
-Louise is half way through a Bachelor of Science with a double major in molecular and cell biology and microbiology at UNSW.
+Louise hails from Port Macquarie, NSW, and joined the Ferrari lab on a research scholarship in the latter half of 2016 for a research internship as part of her Bachelor of Science, with a double major in molecular and cell biology and microbiology at UNSW.
 In the lab, Louise assisted in the search for antibiotics in microbes isolated from Antarctic soils.
 When she’s not looking down a microscope or playing with DNA, Louise enjoys adventure walks and English comedy box sets.
 Louise is currently completing her honours at the Garvan Institute researching tumour progression.